 Fertility & Gynaecology

-The most effective form of imaging to assess the uterus and ovaries, performed for women with a variety of gynaecological complaints including infertility and fertility treatment.
+The most effective form of imaging to assess the uterus and ovaries, performed for women with a variety of gynaecological concerns including infertility, fertility treatment and effects of Hormone Replacement Therapy.

 A gynaecological scan can either be performed transabdominally (over the tummy) or transvaginally (internally) dependant on the reason for your scan.
 An internal scan is usually the preferred method as it gets you closer to the uterus to allow for clearer assessment of the structures.